 Weekly growth : about 10MB for transaction & weather data.

-Data content and format (See )
+Data content and format (See 4.2.3 Data Formats)

-Data Transfer?

 Data Formats / Data Dictionary

 Instructions: Describe formats of data for both the sending and receiving systems, including the data item names, codes, or abbreviations that are to be interchanged, as well as any units of measure/conversion issues.